 Online library instruction from the comfort of your own home.
 Learn how to navigate the library website and utilize its resources and tools.
-Click here to register for the May 21 session.
+Click here to register for upcoming sessions..

 Welcome to the Bellevue University guide for Management of Human Resources Cohort (MHRC).
 This guide provides a good starting point for research on topics associated with MHRC program including sexual harassment, age discrimination, employment law and employee relations, and labor relations.
 Library resources are organized under course tabs and include print and electronic books, journal articles, and videos.
 Each print book title links directly to the library online catalog, while each e-book title and article title links directly to the full text.
 Library database useful for Business/Management research can be found under the Databases tab; hyperlink directly to the desired database from there.
 In addition to library resources, relevant websites are also suggested.